Comparison

 What SearchSavior Does Differently

 SearchSavior is built around the premise that identifying waste is only half the problem.
-The other half — deciding how aggressively to block it — is where most advertisers either play it too safe (exact match only, waste keeps recurring) or too aggressively (broad match, accidentally blocking good traffic).
+The other half is deciding how aggressively to block it.
+Most advertisers err in one direction or the other.
+Too safe (exact match only) means the same waste keeps recurring in new variations next week.
+Too aggressive (broad match without checks) means accidentally blocking your own profitable keywords.

 Four features address this directly: